Collection Agency License

 - You’re an accountant or other financial services provider for loans or accounts

 The reason there are so many regulations around collection agencies is that the industry involves finances and trying to recoup funds on behalf of your clients.
-Your state’s business licenses, permits & tax agency wants to ensure you’re following the law, and having a collection agency license is one way to track you as a company, as well as your behavior, to make sure you’re staying legal.
+Your state’s business licenses, permits & tax agency want to ensure you’re following the law, and having a collection agency license is one way to track you as a company, as well as your behavior, to make sure you’re staying legal.

 Other Info You’ll Need